stocker88/nextjswebsite/_posts/how_to_be_a_millionnaire.md

 It’s not very logical is it?
 It was at the time, but not today.

 People would take whatever brings them the most pleasures, these same instincts that developed so many wars, disasters and others, are the same ones that ruin your chances of success, by pushing you to think about short term pleasures, just like kids, for good and belongings that will dissipate over time.

+80% of people don’t even look at prices when they go out, they don’t have a barrier check, and when they do, they don’t compare prices logically, they go for whatever gives them the «easiest» pleasure: by the way that bottle of water just costed you $10, more than our budgeting course.

 **Money has not been a thing and did not exist for over 99% of men’s existence, it came only very recently and our genes and way of thinking have not adapted yet.**